Culture of Sarawak

-Sarawak exhibits notable diversity in ethnicity, culture, and language.
+Culture of Sarawak exhibits notable diversity in ethnicity, cuisine, and language.
 The Sarawakian culture has been influenced by Bruneian Malays of the coastal areas.
 Substantial cultural influences also came from the Chinese and British cultures.

 Interracial marriages, formerly rare or between closely related tribes, are increasingly common.

 Indigenous cultures

 Iban's are considered proto-Malays, however their culture has been unaffected by Islamic culture.
 While many communities have converted to Christianity, some continue to follow indigenous beliefs.
 Customary practices, including jural rules, rituals, and social customs, are collectively known as adat and remain important for Ibans.
 It differs from the Malay adat in that it is entwined with traditional religious beliefs, and in that some of it can be carried out through law.

 The Iban longhouse functions as a community, each holding several families (over 50 in some cases) related through blood and marriage.
 A communal corridor (the ruai) runs through the building, and is the location of communal activities, such as work, socialising, celebrating, and discussing community matters.
 Each Iban longhouse has a head (tuai rumah), determined by community vote upon the death of their predecessor, who acts as a leader and an arbitrator.
 The tuai rumah reports to the penghulu, who leads several longhouses.
 In the modern era, the tuai rumah is also responsible for implementing government policies in these communities.
 Headhunting was once an important tradition for the Ibans, with Sarawak once nicknamed the "Land of the Headhunters".
 It was part of a heroic warrior code where tribal prestige was determined by its capacity for warfare.
 The custom is no longer observed, after being made illegal shortly after the Second World War.

 The closely related Lun Bawang and Kelabit tribes have undergone significant cultural change due to conversion to Christianity, affecting their religious and ethnic identities.
 Each village now has a church, which has taken over the social and community functions previously associated with the longhouse.
 The Penan people were one of the last remaining indigenous groups.
 While a minority retain traditional nomadic ways, most have settled down and adopted modern clothing, with less attention paid to traditional hairstyles, dangling earlobe modification, and traditional rattan bangles.